Delaware 60 Day Notice to Terminate Tenancy

 How to Fill Out

-Step 1 – Complete the full name of the tenant(s).
+Step 1 – Enter the full name of the tenant(s) listed on the rental agreement.

-Step 2 – Enter the rental property address.
+Step 2 – Provide the complete rental property address, including city and county.

-Step 4 – The landlord must sign and date.
+Step 4 – The landlord or tenant issuing the notice must sign and date the document.

-Step 5 – Once the notice is delivered, the person who served the notice must attest to how and when it was delivered by completing the Record of Service section.
+Step 5 – Once the notice is delivered, the person who served it must complete the Record of Service section indicating how and when delivery occurred.

 Please read our Terms of Use.
 AmericanLandlord.com is not a substitute for consulting with a legal professional specializing in landlord-tenant law.